kattaprasanth/projectpk/README.md

-# This project is created to do poc for many new latest techonolgies
+# This project is created to do poc for many new latest technology
-# This project may also include code releated to the poc
+# This project may also include code releated development to the achieve the required poc by Prasanth Katta

 # Author : Prasanth Katta